 Themes and goals (June 2020)

 During the brainstorming sessions held before COVID-19, the strategic planning committee identified four strategic themes.
 These themes reflect the broader six foundations and five thematic priorities of the University and capture the institutional values.
-The overarching theme for the Global Programs 2020-2025 Strategic Plan is pervasive global engagement.
+The overarching theme for the Penn State Global 2020-2025 Strategic Plan is pervasive global engagement.
 Global engagement cannot be an after-thought bolted on to the structures and processes of the University as a supplemental initiative.
 It must be authentic to the core work of the University, and it requires continuous improvement across the academic and research enterprises of the Commonwealth.
 It necessitates that units embed global values, concepts, and content into the daily life of the institution.
-Inevitably, this will “take a village” and requires key stakeholders across Penn State engage as collaborators and equal partners with Global Programs to complete this work.
+Inevitably, this will “take a village” and requires key stakeholders across Penn State engage as collaborators and equal partners with Penn State Global to complete this work.
 This notion is central to the success of this strategic plan and is reflected in the large number of colleagues identified in the following document.

 Goal 1: Establish globally aligned institutional structures and systems that extend and support Penn State’s societal impact in communities at home and abroad

 The purpose of this goal is to promote binding policies and procedures that embed global engagement and accentuate institutional strategies that integrate global perspectives

 Goal 2: Build a globally engaged community that thrives from diversity and inclusive perspectives

 This goal is designed to create opportunities for students to develop global competencies and accelerate the intercultural competence of faculty and staff, all in an inclusive and welcoming environment